Get

 Selling back Cuban pesos

-If you possess Cuban pesos to exchange, simply follow this link to convert Cuban pesos to Pounds.
 Click on ‘sell currency’ and choose ‘CUP Cuban peso’.
-We offer competitive rates for your unused Cuban currency.
+We offer competitive rates for your unused Cuban currency to pounds conversion.

 FAQs

-For UK citizens, a tourist visa is typically required for leisure travel to Cuba.
+For leisure travel to Cuba, a tourist visa is typically required for UK citizens.
 These visas are valid for up to 30 days.

-Keep in mind that visa requirements and processes can change, so it’s essential to stay up to date before your travel to Cuba.
+Remember that visa requirements and processes can change.
+It’s essential to stay up to date before travelling to Cuba.

-When travelling to Cuba, it’s recommended to have vaccinations for hepatitis A and B, typhoid, tetanus, diphtheria, MMR up to date.
+When travelling to Cuba, it’s recommended that you have up-to-date vaccinations for hepatitis A and B, typhoid, tetanus, diphtheria, and MMR.

 It’s helpful to consult a healthcare professional for personalised advice on vaccinations based on your health history and travel plans to Cuba.